 5. Foxes Are Friendly Animals

 Now, we aren’t saying to go out and try to make friends with a wild fox!
-While foxes do tend to get a bad wrap about being mean and scary, most fox species are actually friendly animals.
-Remember the saying “they’re probably more afraid of you than you are of them”?
+While foxes do tend to get a bad rap about being mean and scary, most fox species are actually friendly animals.
+Remember the saying “They’re probably more afraid of you than you are of them”?
 This is true with foxes.
 Some people even keep foxes as pets.

 Foxes are extremely adaptable to their surroundings.
 They can adapt to the area they live in, the weather, how they hunt, and what they eat.
 You may see them living in country areas, cities, or even suburban areas.